jijiechen/winrm-client-certificate-auth/README.md

 - Folder `client` contains tools for generating client certificates
 - Folder `server` contains tools for setting up server
-- Folder `Ansible` contains an example of connecting to certificate authentication enabled winrm hosts
+- Folder `ansible` contains an example of connecting to certificate authentication enabled winrm hosts

+Scripts in this repository run on Windows Server 2012 and above systems.

 **Warning: scripts in this repository configure Windows Servers to use self-signed certificates (instead of certificates from valid CAs) to secure HTTPS endpoints.
 A client may take its own risks to connect to these servers.
 Should you have any concern about security of your server or the connections, you should not use scripts in this repository.**